Ilium/Olympos: Literary and cultural influences

 Simmons references such historical figures, fictional characters and works as Christopher Marlowe, Bram Stoker's Dracula, Plato, Gollum, the Disney character Pluto, Samuel Beckett, and William Butler Yeats' "The Second Coming", among others.
 As well as referencing these works and figures, he uses others more extensively, shaping his novel by the examples he chooses, such as 9/11 and its effects on the Earth and its nations.

 Ilium is thematically influenced by extropianism, peopled as it is with post-humans of the far future.
 It therefore continues to explore the theme pioneered by H. G. Wells in The Time Machine, a work which is also referenced several times in Simmons' work.
 One of the most notable references is when the old woman Savi calls the current people of Earth eloi, using the word as an expression of her disgust of their self-indulgent society, lack of culture and ignorance of their past.

 Ilium also includes allusions to the work of Nabokov.
 The most apparent of these are the inclusion of Ardis Hall and the names of Ada, Daeman and Marina, all borrowed from Ada or Ardor: A Family Chronicle.
 The society that the old-style humans live in also resembles that of Antiterra, a parallel of our Earth circa 19th century, which features a society in which there exists a lack of repression and Christian morality, shown by Daeman's intent to seduce his cousin.
 Simmons also includes references to Nabokov's fondness for butterflies, such as the butterfly genetics incorporated in the old-style humans and Daeman's enthusiasm as a lepidopterist.

 Mahnmut of Europa is identified as a Shakespearean scholar as in the first chapter he is introduced where he analyzes Sonnet 116 in order to send it to his correspondent, Orphu of Io, and it is here that Shakespeare's influence on Ilium begins.
 Mahnmut's submersible is named The Dark Lady, an allusion to a figure in Shakespeare's sonnets.
 There is also, of course, The Tempest's presence in the characters of Prospero, Ariel and Caliban.
-There are also multiple references to other Shakespeare works and characters such as Falstaff, Henry IV, Part I and Twelfth Night.
-Shakespeare himself even makes an appearance in a dream to Mahnmut and quotes from Sonnet 31.
+There are also multiple references to other Shakespeare works and characters such as Falstaff, Henry IV, Part 1 and Twelfth Night.
+Shakespeare makes an appearance in a dream to Mahnmut and quotes from Sonnet 31.